bcgov/startup-sample-project-aws-containers/README.md

 To install the app on the Cloud you will need
 - Access to BCGov-SEA Cloud in AWS

+In the forked version of the code, you will need to:
+    replace the project variable with your License Plate (line 4 of _./terraform/terragrunt.hcl_ file) replace the cloud_origin_domain with your license plate value (line 17 _./terraform/dev/terragrunt.hcl_ file) replace the project variable with your License Plate (line 8 of _./terraform/sandbox/terragrunt.hcl_ file)

+Note: License plate is one of the access keys provided by the Cloud Pathfinder group to allow access to BCGov SEA - AWS

 ### Deployment overview
 The deployment of the sample containers app to the AQS Cloud uses several steps.
-- Execute a Pull Request to the GitHub repositoy
+- Execute a _Pull Request_ to the GitHub repositoy
 - The PR triggers several GitHub Action workflows in `.github/workflows`.
 They are used to build, test, and deploy the application.
 The diagram below illustrates the workflow architecture.

 ![alt text](docs/images/workflows.png "GitHub Action workflows")